lenardatthebreakwater/c-pong/README.md

 ## Requirements
 * GCC for Windows
 * Raylib
-* You can install both from https://www.raylib.com/
+* You can install both via the raylib installer from https://www.raylib.com/

 ## How to Build Project for Windows